JakeSteam/blog-history/_drafts/2024-08-09-lego-junkbot-technical-and-historical-decompiling.md

 Lee (no relation) has continued contributing to games (often with Zimmerman) since his time at gameLab, including "Additional Thanks" in 2013's Rogue Legacy[^peter-lee-thanks].
 He has since helped start gaming festivals and nonprofit schools[^lee-schools], a Korean "big game" (e.g. immersive experience) design studio Nolgong[^nolgong], and speaks at events worldwide (e.g. Germany[^lee-germany], Hong Kong[^lee-hong-kong]).

-#### Frank Latz (Director of Game Design)
+#### Frank Lantz (Director of Game Design)

 > Before joining gameLab, Frank was Creative Director of the New York design firm R/GA Interactive, where he worked on a wide variety of game projects including the PC games Gearheads and The Robot Club, as well as multiple online and site-based games for such clients as Microsoft, Sony, The Discovery Channel, NASDAQ, and Children's Television Workshop.
 Frank is a member of the faculty of NYU's Interactive Telecommunications Program, where he teaches classes in game design and interactive narrative.
 His writing on games, technology and culture has appeared in a variety of publications.
 Frank is also the co-designer of several massively multiplayer real-world conference games including Quorum for the Re:Play Conference, MANIFESTO for AIGA's Collison conference, and LiNK for Flashforward 2000.

 Lantz (along with plenty of other former gameLab employees) teaches at NYU Game Center[^lantz-interview], and continues to create games.
 This includes.
-Many of his talks, papers, and games (e.g. Junkbot!) are available on [franklantz. net](https://www.franklantz.net/).
+Many of his talks, papers, and games (e.g. Junkbot!) are available on [franklantz.net](https://www.franklantz.net/).

 Unbelievably, I've spent many hours with one of Lantz's recent games (2017): [Universal Paperclips](https://decisionproblem.com/paperclips/)[^lantz-paperclips].
 This is one of the most popular incremental / clicker games of all time, with a detailed Wikipedia article[^paperclips-wiki] and "In the first 11 days, 450,000 people played the game, most to completion"[^paperclips-wired].
 It is based on the "[paperclip maximizer](https://en.wikipedia.org/wiki/Instrumental_convergence#Paperclip_maximizer)" AI thought experiment, even more relevant today with the relentless pace of AI innovation.